yanqiniu/CowByte/README.md

 ### Current State
  - Although it doesn't render much fancy stuff, all features in the list mentioned bellow are implemented already.
  - It now renders two purple cubes with Gouraud Shading.
 Each rotating with different speed
- - Keyboard control to rotate camera.
+ - Navigation Camera (WASD to move, Arrow Keys to rotate, Space to rise, LShift to descend).

 ### Features
  - As mentioned above, this engine uses DirectX 11.
 Might support DX12 later;